 There is a dedicated Limited English Proficiency Monitor at the facility.
-There are certified staff throughout the agency that can be called upon to provide interpretation when needed, including American Sign Language.
+There are certified staff throughout the agency that can be called PREA Audit Report 11 upon to provide interpretation when needed, including American Sign Language.
+There was information found throughout the facility for inmates' access to services.
 The facility identifies LEP inmates and disabled inmates at admission.
 However, there is limited resources for LEP material in a language other than English as well as no systems to identify LEP reading capabilities or to identify reading disabilities for English speaking inmates.